ulisesantana/obsidian-pending-notes/README.md

 ## How to install

 This plugin is currently pending to be added to the Obsidian Community Plugins.
-Meanwhile you can install it manually by going to `.obsidian/plugins/` and run:
+Meanwhile you can install it manually in two ways:

+### Manual install: download release
+Go to [the latest release](https://github.com/ulisesantana/obsidian-pending-notes/releases/latest) and download the zip file that looks like `obsidian-pending-notes-X.X.X.zip`.

+Once download is finished you can unzip it inside your vault on `.obsidian/plugins/`.
+If you are not doing this through your terminal or console, you may need to *hidden files* on your file browser.

+After that you can activate it on your Obsdian settings.
+If the plugin is not showed try to restart Obsdian.

+### Manual install: build plugin
+Go to `.obsidian/plugins/` and run:

 ```shell
 $ git clone https://github.com/ulisesantana/obsidian-pending-notes.git